 Artificial Intelligence (AI) is everywhere and the legal sector is no different.
 Revolutionary bots such as DoNotPay, offer AI-powered legal counsel.
 Though claiming it can help you ‘sue anyone by pressing a button’, DoNotPay focuses on providing a platform for people to seek advice on their everyday rights.

 DoNotPay might be a lawtech front runner, but there’s an opportunity for traditional legal firms to optimise their wealth of knowledge to create a similar experience.
-Conversational AI like Ami is your digital legal agent.
+Chatbots like Bizibot are your digital legal agent.
 Taking the brunt away from the real-human solicitors, Ami enables simple client enquiries to be responded to at lightning-speed while your workforce is left to continue working on complex cases.
 Ami can pass the case over as soon as it requires human contact.

 Voice and Video Conferencing

 Though voice and video conferencing is not a new technology, for the legal sector, it’s a disruptive technology for lawyers because they are empowered to work on the fly.
 To compete with lawtech start-ups traditional legal firms must see how they can empower their lawyers to work flexibly and this is one of the ways.